Eleventh grade: Philippines

-Since 13 June 2016, with the start of school year 2016–2017 as part of the K–12's implementation from May 20, 2008 and became effective on April 24, 2012.
-Students are usually 16 to 17 years old.
-Students can also start at the age of 15 to16 years old.

 Russia

-In Russia, the 11th Grade is final year of secondary education as well as the end of the high school.
-It is also an examination-al year, when training to USE is being more powerful than in tenth grade.
-Priority of education in this year is given to repeat the material learned in high school (fifth to tenth years) in mathematics, Russian language, and in exam subjects by pupils' choice.
+In Russia, the 11th grade is the final year of secondary education and the conclusion of high school.
+It is also an examination year, in which preparation for the Unified State Exam (USE) becomes the primary focus.
+Educational priority in this year is given to reviewing material covered in grades 5 through 10, particularly in mathematics, the Russian language, and the elective examination subjects chosen by each student.

 Singapore

-In Singapore, 11th grade is equivalent of Secondary 5 level.
+In Singapore, 11th grade is the equivalent of Secondary 5.

-Only people taking N Levels (normal academic levels) will go to secondary 5, those in express streams will take their O levels (ordinary levels) in secondary 4, and then continue to a Junior College for 2 years or Polytechnic for 3 years.
+Only students in the Normal Academic stream proceed to Secondary 5.
+Students in the Express stream sit their O-Level (Ordinary Level) examinations in Secondary 4, after which they may continue to a Junior College for two years or a Polytechnic for three years.

 Spain

 In Spain, the closest equivalent to the eleventh grade is the first year of Bachillerato.
 It is for pupils aged 16 to 17.
-It is a year of many changes when pupils can start to choose what they would like to study in the future at university.
+It is a year of many changes when pupils can choose what they would like to study in the future at university.
 There are three types of "Bachilleratos":